Agile Nearshore Software Development: 2026 Guide & Benefits

 • Project Based Outsourcing: You hand over an entire project to an external team.
 They manage the development process from start to finish.
 This is ideal for companies without in house technical expertise or for well defined projects with a clear scope.

 • Team Extension (or Staff Augmentation): This popular model involves hiring external developers to supplement your existing in house team.
 These developers are employed by the vendor but work exclusively for you, integrated into your teams, culture, and processes.
-It is a flexible way to add specific skills or increase your development capacity long term, making the outsourced members a true extension of your company.
+It is a flexible way to add specific skills or increase your development capacity long term.

 • Managed Team Model: A managed team is a step beyond team extension.
 The outsourcing partner provides a dedicated team of experts and also handles the management of that team.
 This allows you to offload entire IT functions, reducing your internal management burden while ensuring tasks are completed by a cohesive, supervised unit.

 • Dedicated Development Team: Similar to a managed team, a dedicated development team works exclusively for you long term, becoming a core part of your company.
 This model is perfect for companies looking to scale their engineering capacity quickly without the administrative burden of direct hiring.
-This is the model companies like AngelList and Modern Health use to accelerate their roadmaps.
+Companies like AngelList and Modern Health use this approach to accelerate their roadmaps.
 For a real world example, see the Revinate case study.
-By partnering with a firm like Mismo, you can get a dedicated, pre vetted nearshore team up and running three times faster than traditional hiring, delivering over 60% in talent cost savings.
-It blends the loyalty of an in house team with the scalability of outsourcing.

 Contract and Pricing Models